 This proposal form is intended for departments proposing a course for inclusion in the Northern Michigan University General Education Program.
 Courses in a component satisfy both the Critical Thinking and the component learning outcomes.
 Departments should complete this form and submit it electronically through the General Education SHARE site.

-Course Name and Number: General Chemistry I, CH 111
+Course Name and Number: Chemical Principles, CH 105

 Home Department: Chemistry